SWIT EUROPE

 Challenge

-In opera performances, the conductor is the heartbeat of the show—guiding not only the orchestra but also providing rhythm cues for singers and performers on stage.
-However, in many opera houses, including the Baltic Opera in Gdańsk, the orchestra pit is located below stage level, making it nearly impossible for singers and backstage staff to see the conductor directly.
+In opera performances, the conductor is the heartbeat of the show, guiding both the orchestra and the rhythm cues for singers on stage.
+At the Baltic Opera in Gdańsk, the orchestra pit is positioned below stage level, making it difficult for singers and backstage staff to see the conductor directly.

 Solution